 No, We spiral a small amount of chemical every 30 minutes which coats the scale and dissolves it to a powder form, unlike other methods that fill the pipe work with chemical allowing it to break off into large pieces.

-Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Croatia, Montenegro, Florida, Malta, Sint Maarten, South East Asia and Australia.
+Marinevac works globally with the world’s largest super yachts, with our head office in Palma de Mallorca, our services are offered in Spain, France, Italy, Greece, Cyprus, Croatia, Turkey, Montenegro, Florida, Malta, Sint Maarten and South East Asia.

 What our clients say